-Most information in this database comes from GRI and its collaboration with Data Partners, in an effort to gain an overview of sustainability reporting around the world.
-Some of the fields in this database are new and require information not yet collected centrally by GRI.
+Most information in this database comes from GRI and its past collaboration with Data Partners, in an effort to gain an overview of sustainability reporting around the world.

 All individuals with an internet connection, residing anywhere in the world (“users”) can access the GRI Sustainability Disclosure Database without the need for registration.
 However, organizations that have produced a sustainability report or integrated report that is included in the Database are provided special access to customize pages related to their organization.
 If your organization is included in the Database but has not received special access information for updating your organization and report profiles, please contact GRI.
-If your organization has issued a sustainability or integrated report but has not been included in the database, please register your report with GRI.
-Thereafter the designated contact person will be provided access for your organization.
 The access details are solely for this user, who is a representative of the organization, who is authorized by that same organization, to enter data into the database.

-If your organization has published a sustainability report or an integrated report and would like to have the report included in the Sustainability Disclosure Database, you need to fill out the Report Registration Form and return it to GRI or one of GRI’s Data Partners.
-Please note that any kind of sustainability or integrated report can be included in this database.
+Before December 2020, if an organization published a sustainability report or an integrated report and wanted their report included in the Sustainability Disclosure Database, they would have to fill out the Report Registration Form and return it to GRI or one of GRI’s Data Partners.
+Any kind of sustainability or integrated report could have been included in this database.

-GRI and/or its Data Partners will use the Report Registration form to get in touch with you should there be any questions regarding your registration.
-GRI and its Data Partners will use the information you have provided in the form to analyze aggregate trends in reporting.
-The Report Registration form requires contact details, information about your organization (size, listing, type etc.) and information about your report (GRI, non-GRI, integrated report, Application Level etc.).
-Both organizational and report data included in the form will be made publicly available to all users in the Sustainability Disclosure Database.
-Contact details and other personal data will not be made publicly available by GRI via whatever source.
+GRI and/or its Data Partners would have used the Report Registration form to get in touch with the contact should there be any questions regarding the registration.
+GRI and its Data Partners would have used the information provided to analyze aggregate trends in reporting.
+The Report Registration form required contact details, information about the organization (size, listing, type etc.) and information about the report (GRI, non-GRI, integrated report, Application Level etc.).
+Both organizational and report data included in the form were made publicly available to all users in the Sustainability Disclosure Database.
+Contact details and other personal data were not made publicly available by GRI via whatsoever source.

 Organizations that have published sustainability or integrated reports can add additional data fields on the Sustainability Disclosure Database via the special access provided by GRI.
 Additional organizational and report data fields include number of employees, revenue, stock listing code, report language, number of pages, reporting cycle, reporting period, AA1000, and external assurance details.
 Reporting organizations can choose to publish contact details on the Organizational Profile section of the Sustainability Disclosure Database to receive comments and engage with stakeholders.
 All of these fields are editable by the relevant organization and are not managed by GRI.